• Skip to main content

 Instructions

-• Finely chop the chard leaves, then stir these through the dhal.
+• Finely chop the chard leaves, then stir these through the curry just two minutes before the end of cooking.
 Finally, turn off the heat, squeeze the juice of the lemon into the pan and stir through.
 Serve with rice and naan bread.

 About Kate Ford